davidwcleary/AMGD/README.md

 ```shell
 $ cd ..
 ```
-.. means 'up one' or 'Parent' directory level
+.. means 'up one' or 'Parent' directory level.
+You don't need to name the destination, simply typing this will send you up one level.

 ```shell
 $ cd ../someotherplace
 ```
-from where you can then go across into 'someotherplace' (providing it exists).
-Of course here `cd ../../` equates to two levels `cd ../../../` three etc.
+You can add on further destinations to make life easier.
+In this example you are going one up and then down into another folder called 'someotherplace' (providing it exists).
+It should be no surprise that `cd ../../` equates to two levels `cd ../../../` three etc etc.

 ```shell
 $ cd ~
 ```

-As the saying goes, there's no place like home.
-If you're lost this is always a good one to know, and you can always check where you end up by returning to our very first command `pwd`
+As the saying goes, there's no place like home `~`.
+If you're lost this is always a good one to know, and you can always check where you end up by returning to our very first command `pwd`.

 While we are here let's make our own directory and move into it.
 We do this by using the MaKe DIRectory command `mkdir` followed by the name of the directory we want to create.
 This is probably a good time to highlight the importance of file/folder naming convention.
 General rules: